mspass-team/mspass/docs/source/user_manual/memory_management.rst

 In this document we discuss pitfalls we are aware of in memory management with MsPASS.
-This document is focused mainly on dask which, in our experience, has better documentation of how it manages memory.
+This document is focused mainly on dask because we have more experience using it.
-The main dask document on this topic is found `here<https://distributed.dask.org/en/stable/memory.html>`__.
+The main dask document on dask memory management is found `here<https://distributed.dask.org/en/stable/memory.html>`__.
 The comparable page for spark is `here<https://spark.apache.org/docs/latest/tuning.html>`__.
 As for most heavily used packages like this there are also numerous pages